benelan/need-info-action/README.md

 ## Closing Issues
-This Action can be used in conjunction with the [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues) Action which can be set up to delete issues with the `labelToAdd` after a certain amount of time.
+This Action can be used in conjunction with [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues), which can be set up to close issues with the `labelToAdd` after a certain amount of time.

 ### Example
 ```yaml